Cash-Poor Louisiana City Considers Launching Cryptocurrency And ICO To Fund Blockchain Project

 “It’s not just a bunch of global libertarians that want unregulated, untraceable and secure digital currency transactions.
 It’s the recognition of global stakeholders that the world of banking, finance and payment systems is forever changed, that the world of healthcare, government and possibly every other industry is about to be disrupted.”

-Mayor Joel Robideaux did not prove further details about the proposed initial coin offering.
+Mayor Joel Robideaux did not provide further details about the proposed initial coin offering.
 It’s unclear how much success Lafayette will have raising money since the city is in dire financial straits, and has been for a while.

 Lafayette is apparently taking a cue from the city of Berkeley, California, which plans to sell “crypto-enabled microbonds” to finance affordable-housing projects to help its skyrocketing homelessness problem.
-Berkeley had announced plans to develop its own cryptocurrency in February 2018.
+Berkeley announced plans to develop its own cryptocurrency in February, 2018.

 Meanwhile, tech billionaire Tim Draper — a cryptocurrency bull who has set a $250,000 bitcoin price target for 2022 — said businesses are dumping California due to its sky-high taxes, incompetent government, substandard services, crumbling infrastructure, and terrible school system.